sebaLinares/scripts/README.md

-# Project Title
+# Personal scripts
-Personal scripts
+A bunch of scripts to never worry about tedious tasks again.

 ## Getting Started